It's a boy: UK's Prince William, Kate have third child

 William’s younger brother Harry, who marries U.S. actress Meghan Markle next month, falls to sixth on the list.

 Kensington Palace said the name of the new royal would be announced in due course.
-Bookmakers have made Albert, Arthur, Jack and Fred the favourite names for a boy.
+Bookmakers have made Albert, Arthur, Jack and Fred the favorite names for a boy.

 The official announcement of the birth was made by placing a notice on an easel in the forecourt of the queen’s London home, Buckingham Palace, a tradition that has been in place since it became the sovereign’s official residence in 1837.